axivo/charts/.github/scripts/README.md

 #### Internal Functions

 - `_buildChartRelease` - Creates a GitHub release for a chart and uploads its package
-- `_createChartReleases` - Processes chart packages and creates GitHub releases
+- `_publishChartReleases` - Processes chart packages and creates GitHub releases
 - `_generateChartsIndex` - Generates Helm repository index files for specific charts
 - `_generateChartRelease` - Generates release content using the template file
 - `_generateFrontpage` - Generates repository index frontpage